zekeriyasari/Causal.jl/docs/src/manual/utilities/buffers.md

 end
 ```

 `Buffer` is a primitive to *buffer* the data.
-Data can be of any Julia type.
-Data can be read from and written into a buffer, and the mode of the buffer determines the way to read from and write into the buffers.
+Data can be read from and written into a buffer.
+The mode of the buffer determines the way to read from and write into the buffers.

 ## Buffer Modes

 Buffer mode determines the way the data is read from and written into a `Buffer`.
+Basically, there are four buffer modes: `Normal`, `Cyclic`, `Fifo` and `Lifo`. `Normal`, `Fifo` and `Lifo` are  subtypes of `LinearMode` and `Cyclic` is subtype of `CyclicMode`.

 ```@docs
 Utilities.BufferMode